Laura10101/kitten-calculator/README.md

   - Primarily this serves a functional purpose, but it also has a psychological purpose.
 Psychological studies tell us that humans tend to have more trust in complex computer calculations where they have taken some time to 'process'.
 Having a small delay of a few seconds therefore increases users' perceived value of the process, and trust in it.
 Additionally, having the countdown helps to build a sense of excitement as people wait to find out what colour kittens they can expect.
   ![The results preloader](https://laura10101.github.io/kitten-calculator/documentation/features/results-countdown.png)

   The results preloader uses an asynchronous timeout process to control the global countdown variable.
-The timer is set to one second and when that second is up, the countdown variable is decremented by 1.
+A countdown variable is set to five and a timer is set to one second.
+When that second is up, the countdown variable is decremented by 1.
+If the countdown has reached zero, results are displayed otherwise the timer is set for a further second.
 To avoid any syncronisation issues, each timeout (other than the initial one) is only set within the lambda function that is passed to its predecessor timeout.

 - __Kitten Results Display__
   - Once the kitten results have been calculated, they are displayed to the user through the results display.